IntroSDE/introsde2013/lab5/README.md

 ## Configuration - Tomcat Server in Eclipse (1)

+* The first step is to configure a Runtime Environment for Tomcat
 * In eclipse, go to **Preferences -> Server -> Runtime Environments -> Add**
 * Select your version of Tomcat.
 * To compile the JSP into servlets you need to use the JDK.
 You can check your setup by clicking on the Installed JRE button.